Welcome to the Elementary Teacher Preparation Program,

 - TE 301 teacher candidates spend 45 minutes per week in direct contact with a “child study” student, who could be

 accessed in a variety of settings (see above).
-They engage in activities related to literacy learning.
+They engage in activities related to literacy assessment and learning.
 They prepare

 for their interaction with their study child and analyze their work with the child using the remainder of the course